 Disciplinary actions may include, but are not limited to: “no contact” orders, suspension, dismissal, or termination; transfer to a different residence hall, classes or university.

-For more information, please see the Annual Security Report and pages 5-6 of the Student Conduct Code and Conduct Process.
+For more information, please see the Annual Security Report and the Student Conduct Code website.

 Please see the Consensual Relationships page on this website. [link to that subpage]